 Endometriosis affects about 11% of women aged 15 to 44 years and causes infertility in about one-third of them.
 The team at Women’s Healthcare Physicians of Naples urges you not to ignore symptoms such as menstrual and pelvic pain.
-Please call their office in Naples, Florida, or schedule an appointment online to be sure endometriosis isn’t causing your symptoms.
+Please call their offices in Naples, Florida, or schedule an appointment online to be sure endometriosis isn’t causing your symptoms.

 Endometriosis occurs when the lining of your uterus, the endometrium, grows outside the uterus.
 Patches of endometrial tissue commonly grow on your ovaries, fallopian tubes, outside the uterus, and on the connective tissues that hold the uterus in place.
 However, endometriosis may also develop on the vagina, cervix, vulva, bowels, bladder, or rectum.